CiscoSystems/cognitive/README.md

 Installation
 ------------

 Install all python packages listed in requirements file.
 Start your Django server(Optionally using a public ip).
-It is advised to user virutalenv to isolate other python environments.
+It is advised to use virutalenv to isolate other python environments.

     virtualenv env
     source env/bin/activate

-pip install -r requirements.txt python manage.py runserver <optional IP:PORT>
+    pip install -r requirements.txt
+    python manage.py runserver <optional IP:PORT>

 Now, UI can be accessed at the specified IP:port.
 If nothing is specified, UI is started at http://127.0.0.1:8000